Newsletter

 Devorah Paley, whose two young sons were killed in a terrorist attack last month in Jerusalem’s Ramot neighborhood, gave birth to a boy overnight Tuesday at Hadassah Medical Center Mount Scopus.

-Avraham Paley, who was seriously wounded in the attack, was by his wife’s side while she was in labor.
-The child is the Paley family’s tenth.
+Avraham Paley, who was seriously wounded in the attack, was by his wife’s side while she was in labor for the birth of their 10th child.

 Yaakov Yisrael Paley, 5, and Asher Menachem Paley, 7, were killed on Feb.
 10 when Hussein Karaka, 31, an Arab Israeli resident of the Issawiya neighborhood in eastern Jerusalem, smashed his car into a bus stop.